-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as Orting's Financial Statements.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Mount Baker School District financial statements.
+The District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.